 The snowshoe hare is also called the varying hare or snowshoe rabbit, and it takes the name because of the large size of the hind feet.

 Their feet prevent these rabbits from sinking in the snow when hopping and walking.
-They are covered with fur on the soles too, for protection against freezing temperature.
+They are also covered with fur on the soles for protection against freezing temperature.

 These rabbits turn white during the winter and rusty in the summertime.
 They can be distinguished by black tufts of hair on the edge of their ears and by the relatively small size of their ears compared with other hares.

-Snowshoe hares usually measure about 36 to 52 centimeters and can weigh 1.3 to 1.7 kilograms as adults.
+Snowshoe hares usually measure about 36 to 52 centimeters and weigh 1.3 to 1.7 kilograms as adults.
 They adapt their diet according to the season.
-They usually feed on grass, fens, and leaves during the summer and turn to twigs and bark in the wintertime.
+They typically feed on grass, fens, and leaves during the summer and turn to twigs and bark in the wintertime.

 Southern Bog Lemming